KarelZe/thesis/references/obsidian/chapters/🪄feature engineering.md

 ^5d5445
 Following good measusre, all statistics are estimated on the training set only.

-Normalization has the advantage of preserving the data distribution, as shown by [[@kuhnFeatureEngineeringSelection2020]], which is an important property when comparing[[🏅Feature importance results]]based models against their classical counterparts in chapter [[feature_importance]]. [^4]
+Normalization has the advantage of preserving the data distribution, as shown by [[@kuhnFeatureEngineeringSelection2020]], which is an important property when comparing[[🏅Feature importance results]]based models against their classical counterparts in chapter [[🏅Feature importance measure]] . [^4]

 As for the categorical variables a transformation is required.
 We perform a label encoding by randomly mapping every unique value onto an integer key.
 As an example, the option type in the set $\{\text{'C'},\text{'P'}\}$ would be randomly mapped onto $\{1,0\}$.
 This basic transformation allows to defer handling of categorical data to the model [[@hancockSurveyCategoricalData2020]] (p.
 10).
 Also, it minimizes target leakage.
 Classes not seen during are mapped to the key of a $\mathtt{[UNK]}$ token.